 In addition to the physical health benefits of exercise, regular physical activity can positively impact your brain function, boost your mood, and help reduce stress, along with many other enhancements to mental health.
 Join us for these fun, low-impact movement sessions.
 All sessions are FREE for BGSU students, faculty and staff.
 Registration is not required.
-Please bring a yoga mat or towel if possible for Yoga as You Are and wear comfortable athletic shoes for other sessions.
+A yoga mat or towel is recommended for Yoga as You Are and wear comfortable athletic shoes for other sessions.

 Other great opportunities to be active on campus include group fitness classes, small group training, personal training, intramural sports, club sports, and getting fit your own way.